LayerManager/layman/doc/rest.md

 JSON object with one attribute:
 - **metadata_properties**: Dictionary of objects.
 Key is name of [metadata property](./metadata.md) (e.g. `reference_system`).
 Value is object with following attributes:
   - **values**: Dictionary of objects.
 Key is URL of source ([GET Layer](#get-layer), CSW record, WMS Capabilities, or WFS Capabitilities).
 Value is any valid JSON (null, number, string, boolean, list, or object) representing value of metadata property.
 Null means the value is not set.
+  - **equal**: Boolean.
+True if all values are considered equal, false otherwise.
   - **equal_or_null**: Boolean.
 True if all values are considered equal or null, false otherwise.